stakater/Playbook/content/processes/bootstrapping/deploying-stakater-stacks.md

   | KUBE_CONFIG    | None | Multi line String | Kube Config of Kubernetes stack in which it should deploy the stack |
   | INSTALL_PVC  | None | String | Flag to install PVC or not.
 Its value can be either `true` or `false`. |

+- There are two ways to add the pipeline script:

-- Add the script given below in Pipeline Script or create a `Jenkinsfile` in the stack repository:
+    1- Add the script given below in Pipeline Script of pipeline configuration.
+    2- Enable the `Pipeline script from SCM` feature, configure it and a `Jenkinsfile` in each stack repository.
+Paste the pipeline script given below in that file.

   ```groovy
     #!/usr/bin/env groovy
     @Library('github.com/stakater/stakater-pipeline-library@v2.15.0') _